Kev-gp/published-notes/content/Blogs/Why Write.md

 Fortunately, technology has a way of optimizing the way we write. *Obsidian* stood out to me from other digital note-taking tools as my ‘knowledge vault’.
 It has a clean and minimal interface, the focus entirely on my own notes.
 Creating them has never been easier.

-I could also create links with other related notes, which generates a network of associated ideas that are easy to navigate.
+I could create links with other related notes, generating a network of associated ideas that are easy to navigate.
 This is visually represented by the graph view function.
 As my notes continue to grow, the graph start resembling a neural network, a web of knowledge that is an extension of my mind.
 Externalising, exploring, and connecting ideas in new and unexpected ways made possible by digital writing can spark creative insights and innovations.

 ![[Pasted image 20240729125532.png]]